-The key figure that has become established in the world of marketing for answering this question is the Customer Lifetime Value (CLV).
-The customer lifetime value describes the contribution margin that a customer makes for the company during the entire business relationship (customer lifecycle).
-It thus measures the estimated net worth of a player for the betting company and is therefore essential in order to know how much should be invested in a customer in a certain period of time and how much profit can be expected from him.
+The key figure for answering this questionin the world of marketing is the Customer Lifetime Value (CLV).
+IT describes the contribution margin that a customer makes for the company during the entire business relationship (customer lifecycle).
+It thus measures the estimated net worth of a player for the betting company.
+This figure is essential to know how much should be invested in a customer over a certain period of time.
+It further shows how much profit can be expected from him.

-A simple formula for calculating the customer lifetime value is to multiply the annual turnover per customer by the average (forecast) lifetime of the customer, minus the cost of customer acquisition.
+There is a simple formula for calculating the customer lifetime value.
+You simply need to multiply the annual turnover per customer by the average (forecast) lifetime of the customer, minus the cost of customer acquisition.

 Customer Lifetime Value = (annual turnover per customer * average lifetime of the customer) – customer acquisition costs.

-The above formula can give a clear picture of profitability in a perfect marketing environment – however, since no environment is perfect or stable, the calculated value only provides a forecast rather than an accurate metric.
-Difficulties with this simplistic way of calculating can especially arise when features such as word of mouth, satisfaction, competition, economy, customer loyalty, churn, etc. are added to the equation.
+The above formula can give a clear picture of profitability in a perfect marketing environment.
+However, since no environment is perfect or stable, the calculated value only provides a forecast rather than an accurate metric.
+Therefore, difficulties with this simplistic way of calculating can arise.
+This is often the case when features such as word of mouth, satisfaction, competition, economy, customer loyalty, churn, etc. are added to the equation.

 For this reason, large betting companies in particular are often experiencing difficulties when calculating the CLV.
 It has therefore become established to add your own relevant functions to the basic formula for calculating the CLV, based on your company’s sales structure and the internal and external environment.
-It is therefore also important to continuously monitor reality in comparison to the CLV forecast so that your own CLV model can be continuously improved (target/actual comparison).
+It is therefore also important to continuously monitor reality in comparison to the CLV forecast.
+That way your own CLV model can be continuously improved (target/actual comparison).

 The CLV is one of the most important KPIs for marketers.
-It provides a good starting point when it comes to assessing which marketing and CRM strategies are most effective and which player segments are most valuable to a company.
-Because by knowing which customers are profitable and generating a continuous flow of turnover, the marketing budget can also be spent on the right customers.
+It provides a good starting point for assessing which marketing and CRM strategies are most effective, as well as which player segments are most valuable to a company.
+Because by knowing which customers are profitable, the marketing budget can also be spent on the right customers.

 In this context, it’s important to weigh the player’s CLV against the cost of customer acquisition.
-A common rule of thumb is the 3:1 ratio – the lifetime value of a customer should therefore be three times the acquisition price, although some experts will also accept a smaller ratio of 2:1.
+A common rule of thumb is the 3:1 ratio.
+The lifetime value of a customer should therefore be three times the acquisition price.
+Nevertheless, some experts will also accept a smaller ratio of 2:1.
 As a result, the higher the ratio, the better the return on investment.